billgraziano/xelogstash/README.md

 ```

 ## <a name="adds"></a>Add, Copies, and Moves
-Adds, moves, and copies give you the opptunity to modify the generated JSON.
+Adds, moves, and copies give you the opportunity to modify the generated JSON.
 All three are arrays with a format of "string1:string2".

 > Note: For these values, any Source overwrites the Default at _the individual key level_.
 If both the default and source try to add a key for "environment", it will use the value from the Source.
 But if the Default adds a key for "datacenter" and the Source adds a key for "environment", it will add both keys.
 Copies and Moves are handled the same way.